MLO-lab/JOANA/README.md

 # joanapy
-Joint continuous multi-level Ontology enrichment ANAlysis (JOANA).
+Joint continuous multi-Omics enrichment ANAlysis (JOANA).

 ## Build and install joanapy
 Make sure that your current directory is